esovetkin/jbs/docs/help_do.md

 # jbs help do

-The `do` block defines shell commands executed by direct `jbs run` workpackages.
+The `do` block defines shell commands and workpackages executed by `jbs run`.
 JBS imports the required data bindings for each step and reports collisions, missing imports, and unused imports.

 ## Syntax